vuus1d/burgerNR/README.md

-# Burger Builder
+# Burger Design Patterns

 ## Project Description

-This project demonstrates the Builder Design Pattern using a burger as a complex product.
+This project demonstrates three creational design patterns using a burger system:

+- Builder
+- Factory Method
+- Abstract Factory

+The project is implemented in Java using JDK 17.

+---

+# 1. Builder Pattern

-The burger is built step by step from different components such as bun, patty, cheese, sauce, vegetables and extras.
+The Builder Pattern is used to construct a burger step by step from different components.

+The burger can contain:

+- bun
+- patty
+- cheese
+- sauce
+- vegetables
+- extras

-## Project Structure
+## Builder Components

 - `Burger` - the final product.
 - `BurgerBuilder` - interface that defines the burger construction steps.
 - `AbstractBurgerBuilder` - contains common construction logic and validation.
-- `SmashBurgerBuilder` - creates a spicy smash burger.
+- `SmashBurgerBuilder` - creates a smash burger.
 - `ChickenBurgerBuilder` - creates a chicken burger.
 - `BurgerDirector` - provides predefined burger configurations.
-- `Main` - demonstrates how the builders work.
+- `Main` - demonstrates how the Builder Pattern works.

 ## Burger Representations